YasinKhawaja/leap/backend/README.md

 ## To-Do

 ### Regexx validation
-* Add user input validation in backend
+* Add user input validation in backend.

-### Add proper error feedback on login error
-* Currently this is always username or password was wrong -> add the "Oops something went wrong error" and the "Company is locked error"

 ### DTO'S EVERYWHERE
 * Use DTO in controllers instead of the entity.